Joao-mds009/aspire-13-samples/polyglot-task-queue/README.md

 ## Distributed Tracing with OpenTelemetry

-This sample demonstrates **end-to-end distributed tracing** across all polyglot services using OpenTelemetry.
+This sample demonstrates **end-to-end distributed tracing** across all polyglot services using OpenTelemetry, including:

+- ✅ **Automatic instrumentation** for HTTP/Express (Node.js)
+- ✅ **Manual instrumentation** for RabbitMQ operations across all services
+- ✅ **W3C Trace Context propagation** through message headers
+- ✅ **Messaging semantic conventions** for all queue operations
+- ✅ **Polyglot tracing** with Node.js, Python, and C# in a single trace tree
+- ✅ **Aspire Dashboard integration** for viewing traces, metrics, and logs

 ### Trace Flow